dddCddd/c/README.md

 ### **Running the project locally**
 This project was written and developed using GitPod and pushed to GitHub by using GitPod's command line functions.

-How to deploy this page from https://github.com/dddCddd/rickardzetterman using GitHub Pages:
+How to deploy [this](https://github.com/dddCddd/rickardzetterman) page from using GitHub Pages:

  1. Log into GitHub.
- 2. From the list of repositories on the screen, select AJGreaves/portrait-artist.
+ 2. From the list of repositories on the screen, choose rickardzetterman.
  3. From the menu items near the top of the page, select Settings.
  4. Scroll down to the GitHub Pages section.
  5. Under Source click the drop-down menu labelled None and select Master Branch